 Old Library Sketch

-Read: The Grand Portage Story (Online Book)
+Read: The Grand Portage Story (available used)

 These materials represent some of our favorite sources in the subject categories listed.
 A (+) indicates book is available at the Eastern National bookstore at the Grand Portage National Monument Heritage Center.

 - Grand Portage Story by Carolyn Gilman.
 (Saint Paul: Minnesota Historical Society Press, 1992).
 The compelling tale of Kitchi Onigaming-the Great Carrying Place-the legendary fur-trade crossroads where Indian and European cultures have interacted for three centuries.

 - Documents Relating to the North West Company: With Introduction, Notes, and Appendices (online book).
 W. Stewart Wallace, editor.
 (Toronto: Champlain Society, 1934, reprinted 1968).
 A collection of both published and unpublished documents, including letters, minutes of annual meetings and articles of agreement, relating to the North West Company.
 The "Bibliographic Dictionary of the Nor'Westers (appendix A) is especially informative.

 - Empire of the Bay: The Company of Adventurers That Seized a Continent.
 Peter C. Newman.
 (New York: Penguin Books, 1998).
 This sweeping volume chronicles the epic adventures of the eccentric knights, unscrupulous financiers, and shrewd Scottish traders who created the North American fur trade.
 Includes Newman's combined volumes Company of Adventurers & Caesars of the Wilderness.